 Skip to main content

 Appointed to the Board in 2011.
-Mike Schmidt joined ARM as Executive: Platinum Operations in July 2007 after 13 years with Lonmin where he was Vice President: Limpopo operations when he left the company.
-Prior to this, he was employed by Hartebeestfontein Gold Mining Company.
-Mike was appointed as Chief Executive Officer Designate of ARM and an Executive Director of the Company with effect from 1 September 2011.
+Mike Schmidt joined ARM as Executive: Platinum Operations in July 2007 after 13 years with Lonmin Platinum where he was Vice President Limpopo Operations at the time he left the company.
+Prior to that, he was employed by Hartebeestfontein Gold Mining Company.
+Mike was appointed as the Chief Executive Officer Designate of ARM and an Executive Director of the Company with effect from 1 September 2011.
 He has been the Chief Executive Officer of ARM since 1 March 2012.

 Appointed to the Board in 2009.
-Mike Arnold’s working career started in the mining industry in 1980 when he was employed as a geologist at Anglo American Corporation.
+Mike Arnold’s working career started in the mining industry in 1980 when he was employed as a Geologist at Anglo American Corporation.
 He qualified as a Chartered Accountant (SA) in 1987 and completed his articles at a large South African auditing firm.
-Mike joined ARM in 1999 as Group Financial Manager of Avgold and, in 2003, was appointed Financial Director.
-In 2004, Mike was appointed Executive: Finance at ARM.
-He was appointed Chief Financial Officer of ARM in 2008.
+Mike joined ARM in 1999 as the Group Financial Manager of Avgold Limited and in 2003 was appointed as its Financial Director.
+In 2004, he was appointed Executive Finance of ARM and was appointed as the Chief Financial Officer of ARM in 2008.

 Appointed to the Board in 2015.
-Thando Mkatshana has more than 20 years of experience in the mining industry.
-His career started with Anglo American Coal in 1988, where he gained extensive experience working in production at various Anglo American Collieries.
-He joined Xstrata Coal South Africa (Pty) Ltd in 2003, where he was responsible for the development from feasibility to implementation of the Goedgevonden Colliery (a flagship greenfield project which is a joint venture between ARM Coal (Pty) Ltd and what is now Glencore Operations South Africa (Pty) Ltd).
-Thando worked for Kalagadi Manganese (Pty) Ltd and AccelorMittal South Africa Limited before joining African Rainbow Minerals Limited in 2011 as Executive: Coal Operations.
+Thando Mkatshana has more than 25 years of experience in the mining industry.
+His career started with Anglo American Coal in 1988, where he gained extensive experience working in production at various Anglo American collieries.
+He joined Xstrata Coal South Africa (Pty) Ltd in 2003, where he was responsible for the development from feasibility to implementation of the Goedgevonden Colliery (a flagship greenfields project which is a joint venture between ARM Coal (Pty) Ltd and what is now Glencore Operations South Africa (Pty) Ltd).
+Thando worked for Kalagadi Manganese (Pty) Ltd and AccelorMittal South Africa Limited before joining ARM in 2011 as Executive: Coal Operations.
 He was appointed Chief Executive: ARM Coal in 2012 and assumed the additional responsibilities of Chief Executive: ARM Copper in 2015.
-Thando also sits on mining industry-related boards.

 Appointed to the Board in 2004.
-Frank Abbott joined the Rand Mines Group in 1981 where he acquired broad financial management experience at operational level.
-He has been a director of various listed gold mining companies and was appointed Financial Director of Harmony in 1997.
-Frank became Financial Director at ARM in 2004 and retired in 2009.
+Frank Abbott joined Rand Mines in 1981, where he obtained broad financial management experience at an operational level.
+He was a Director of various listed gold mining companies and was appointed as Financial Director of the Harmony Gold Mining Company in 1997.
+Frank was appointed Financial Director of ARM in 2004 and retired in 2009.
 He is now an Independent Non-executive Director of ARM.
-He was appointed Financial Director of Harmony with effect from 7 February 2012.
+Frank was appointed as the Financial Director of Harmony with effect from 7 February 2012.

 Appointed to the Board in 2005.
-Joaquim Chissano is a former President of Mozambique who has served that country in many capacities, initially as a founding member of the Frelimo movement during the struggle for independence.
-Subsequent to independence in 1975, he was appointed Foreign Minister and, on the death of Samora Machel in 1986, assumed the office of President.
+Joaquim Chissano is a former President of Mozambique who has served that country in many capacities, initially as a founding member of the Frelimo movement during that country’s struggle for independence.
+Subsequent to independence in 1975, he was appointed foreign minister and on the death of Samora Machel in 1986 assumed the office of President.
 Frelimo contested and won the multiparty elections in 1994 and 1999, returning Joaquim to the presidency on both occasions.
 He declined to stand for a further term of office in 2004.
 His presidency commenced during a devastating civil war and ended with the economy in the process of being reconstructed.
 He served a term as Chairman of the African Union from 2003 to 2004.
-Joaquim is also a Non-Executive Director on Harmony’s board.
+Joaquim is also a Non-executive Director on Harmony’s board.
 In 2006, Joaquim was awarded the annual Chatham House Prize, which is awarded for significant contributions to the improvement of international relations.
-He received the inaugural Mo Ibrahim Prize for Achievement in African Leadership in 2007.
+He was the recipient of the inaugural Mo Ibrahim Prize for Achievement in African Leadership in 2007.

 Appointed to the Board in 2004.
 Alex Maditsi became the Lead Independent Non-executive Director in 2015.
-Alex is the Managing Director of Copper Moon Trading.
-Prior to this, he was employed by Coca-Cola South Africa as Franchise Director.
-He was Country Manager: Kenya, Senior Director: Operations Planning and Legal Director for Coca-Cola Southern and East Africa.
-Before he joined Coca-Cola, Alex was Legal Director for Global Business Connections in Detroit, Michigan.
-He also spent time at Lewis, White and Clay, The Ford Motor Company and Schering-Plough in the US, practising as an attorney.
+Alex is the Managing Director of Copper Moon Trading (Pty) Ltd. Previously, he was employed by Coca-Cola South Africa as a Franchise Director for South Africa.
+He was Country Manager for Kenya, Senior Director: Operations Planning and Legal Director for Coca-Cola Southern and East Africa.
+Prior to joining Coca-Cola, Alex was the Legal Director for Global Business Connections in Detroit, Michigan.
+He also spent time at Lewis, White and Clay, The Ford Motor Company and Schering-Plough in the USA, practising as an attorney.
 Alex was a Fulbright Scholar and a member of the Harvard LLM Association.
-His directorships include Bidvest Group and Sterling Debt Recoveries.
+Alex’s directorships include Bidvest Group Limited and Sterling Debt Recoveries (Pty) Ltd.

 Appointed to the Board in 2004.
-Rejoice Simelane began her career at the University of Swaziland, as a lecturer in Economics.
-Between 1998 and 2001, she worked at the Department of Trade and Industry and at National Treasury.
-She later served as Special Adviser: Economics to the then Premier of Mpumalanga until mid-2004 when she assumed the position of Chief Executive of Ubuntu-Botho Investments.
-Rejoice’s directorships include Sanlam and Mamelodi Sundowns Football Club.
-A recipient of a CIDA Scholarship and a Fulbright Fellow, she also served as a member of the Presidential Economic Advisory Panel under former President Mbeki until 2009.
-In addition, she was a member of the Advisory Board of the Bureau for Economic Policy Analysis of the University of Pretoria.
+Dr Rejoice Simelane commenced her career at the University of Swaziland, as a lecturer in Economics.
+Between 1998 and 2001, she worked at the National Department of Trade and Industry and at the National Treasury.
+She later served in the capacity of Special Adviser, Economics, to the then Premier of Mpumalanga until mid-2004, when she assumed the position of Chief Executive of Ubuntu-Botho Investments.
+Rejoice’s current board directorships include Sanlam Limited and Mamelodi Sundowns Football Club.
+A recipient of a CIDA Scholarship and a Fulbright Fellow, she also served as a member of the Presidential Economic Advisory Panel (PEAP) under former President Mbeki until 2009 and also served on the Board of the Council for Medical Schemes from 2008 to 2011.

 Appointed to the Board in 2004.
-Mangisi Gule was appointed Chief Executive of ARM Platinum on 27 February 2005 and, in May 2007, he was appointed Chief Executive of ARM Coal, a role he held until August 2012.
+Mangisi Gule was appointed Chief Executive of ARM Platinum on 27 February 2005 and in May 2007 he was appointed Chief Executive of ARM Coal, a role which he held until August 2012.
 Mangisi was Executive Director: Corporate Affairs until 30 June 2013.
 He has been a Non-executive Director of the Company since 1 July 2013.
 He is now and Independent Non-executive Director of ARM.
 Mangisi has extensive experience in the field of management, training, human resources, communications, corporate affairs and business development.
-Apart from his qualifications in business management from Wits Business School, Mangisi has experience in leadership and mentorship.
-He has been a lecturer, as well as chairman of various professional bodies and a member of various executive committees and associations.
-He has also been an Executive Director and board member of ARMgold as well as an Executive Director and Board member of Harmony.
+Apart from his qualifications in business management from Wits Business School, Mangisi has proven experience in leadership and mentorship.
+He has been a lecturer, as well as Chairman of various professional bodies and a member of various executive committees and associations.
+He has also been an Executive Director and Board member for ARMgold as well as an Executive Director and Board member of Harmony.

 Appointed to the Board in 2003.
 Bernard Swanepoel started his career with Gengold in 1983, culminating in his appointment as General Manager of Beatrix Mines in 1993.
-He joined Randgold in 1995 as Managing Director of the Harmony mine.
+He joined Randgold in 1995 as Managing Director of the Harmony Mine.
 He was appointed Chief Executive Officer of Harmony in 1997.
-In August 2007, he left Harmony to start To The Point Growth Specialists.
+In August 2007, he left Harmony to start To-the-Point Growth Specialists.
 Bernard is a Non-executive Board member of Eqstra Limited.
 He is a Director of various companies, including Zimplats Limited and Impala Platinum Holdings Limited.